danielmittelman/technion-moodle-connector/README.md

 technion-moodle-connector
 =========================

 Technion Moodle Connector is a simple extension that enables the automation of the login process to moodle.technion.ac.il from any Firefox browser.
-It was built by Daniel Mittelman, a student at the CS faculty in the Technion, using Mozilla's new Addon SDK (a.k.a Jetpack), and hence built using only HTML, JavaScript and CSS3.
+It was built by Daniel Mittelman, a student at the CS faculty in the Technion, using Mozilla's new Addon SDK (a.k.a Jetpack), hence built using only HTML, JavaScript and CSS3.

 Usage